 For Lyft, applications may be held up because of background checks, which can take several weeks to process.
 You can check your application’s progress anytime at Candidate Checkr.

 All Uber and Lyft vehicles must pass a vehicle inspection.
 Then, potential drivers need to upload the inspection to their profiles.

-In some cities and states, certain cars only need to be inspected annually, but in cities with stricter rules, drivers must get their vehicles inspected at least once every four months.
-Campbell suggested getting the vehicle inspection done as fast as possible, because it will speed up the application process.
+In some cities and states, certain cars only need to be inspected annually.
+Cities with stricter rules require drivers to have their vehicles inspected quarterly.
+Harry Campbell, founder of The Rideshare Guy blog and podcast, suggests completing the vehicle inspection as soon as possible to speed up the application process.

 The last step before you are a rideshare driver is waiting for your application to be accepted.
 Many factors determine how long the process will take, but Campbell said most drivers are approved in five to seven days.

-While potential drivers are waiting to hear if they are approved, they should ensure they have a working smartphone, which is needed to use both Uber and Lyft platforms.
-Once your application is approved and you have a working smartphone, you can hit the road, pick up your first passenger and start earning money.
+While potential drivers are waiting to hear if they are approved, they should ensure they have a working smartphone, which is necessary to use both the Uber and Lyft platforms.
+Once your application is approved and you have a phone, you can hit the road, pick up your first passenger, and start earning money.